 The Georgia Constitution of 1798 provided for the taking of a State Census “within two years, and within every subsequent term of seven years thereafter” for the purpose of reapportioning the State House of Representatives.
 The Georgia General Assembly authorized the taking of a census in certain years and this legislation can be found in the Georgia Laws.

 Like the pre-1850 U.S. Census records, State Census records name the head of the household and include only statistical data on other members of the household.
 Only a few state Census Reports survive.

 [The microfilm drawer and box number is in parentheses.]

-The following state census reports are from the County Files, Telamon Cuyler Collection.
+These returns are in the the County Files of the Telamon Cuyler Collection.
 The collection also includes returns from the 1838 State Census for Union and Paulding Counties.
-They are also abstracted in either the Georgia Genealogical Magazine (GGM) or the Northwest Georgia Historical and Genealogical Society (NGHGS)1834
+They are also abstracted in either the Georgia Genealogical Magazine (GGM) or the Northwest Georgia Historical and Genealogical Society (NGHGS)